 A few years back, a new Kentucky Administrative Regulation was introduced which gives Kentucky’s new KY Skills U education program the opportunity to award Kentucky High School Equivalency (HSE) diplomas to qualifying students if they complete the required credit hours at one of the colleges in the state’s Community and Technical College System.

-To qualify for this new Kentucky Skills U program, a candidate should be no younger than 19 years of age, not hold a secondary education degree (high school or GED diploma), reside legally in Kentucky, and meet all of the other placement and/or admission requirements set by the colleges that operate within the Kentucky Community & Technical College System, or KCTCS.
+To qualify for this new Kentucky Skills U program, a candidate should be no younger than 19 years of age, not hold a secondary education degree (high school or GED diploma), reside legally in Kentucky, understand English Grammer to a sufficient degree, and meet all of the other placement and/or admission requirements set by the colleges that operate within the Kentucky Community & Technical College System, or KCTCS.

 Officials of the state’s Postsecondary Education Council stressed the importance of creating innovative and alternative education opportunities and options beyond the existing pathway of the GED (General Education Development) program.